Multilevel decompositions and norms for negative order Sobolev spaces: Main results

-The constant $C$ depends only on $\Omega$, $s$, $d$, the mesh-refinement, and $\TT_0$. \end{theorem} That $\XX_L$ is a decomposition of $\PP^0(\TT_L)$ follows from the proof of the lower bound given in Section~\ref{sec:proof:main:lower:uniform} (uniform meshes) resp.
+and the involved constants only depend on $\Omega$, $s$, $d$, the constants from~\ref{ass:mesh:reg}--\ref{ass:mesh:gen}, and $\TT_0$. \end{theorem} That $\XX_L$ is a decomposition of $\PP^0(\TT_L)$ follows from the proof of the lower bound given in Section~\ref{sec:proof:main:lower:uniform} (uniform meshes) resp.
 Section~\ref{sec:proof:main:lower:adaptive} (adaptive meshes).
 The upper bound is shown in Section~\ref{sec:proof:main:upper:uniform} (uniform meshes) resp.
 Section~\ref{sec:proof:main:upper:adaptive} (adaptive meshes).
-The proofs in case of adaptive meshes rely on several localization arguments which are not needed in the case of uniform meshes and are therefore presented in a separate section.
+The proofs in the case of adaptive meshes rely on several localization arguments which are not needed in the case of uniform meshes and are therefore presented in a separate section.